vicktor/vampire/README.md

 # vampire | Delighted to suck your glucoses
 ###### _Give me back my **fucking data**_

+## How it works

+The application works like a **vampire**, **sucking glucose** data from the permanent notifications that apps have to show the patient their data.

+It will only work with apps that have this notification and update it regularly with the glucose value.

+So, what can it do?

 Read glucose from notifications and **share** it with **anyone** through internal WebServer and ContentProvider.
 Optionally you can write all information in Google [Health Connect](https://developer.android.com/guide/health-and-fitness/health-connect).